FedoraQt/QGnomePlatform/README.md

 QGnomePlatform
 ==========

+# QGnomePlatform project is unmaintained a no longer actively developed.

 QGnomePlatform is a Qt Platform Theme designed to use as many of the GNOME settings as possible in unmodified Qt applications.
 It allows Qt applications to fit into the environment as well as possible.

 ## How to compile